 What will it involve?

-The award is achieved by completing a personal programme of activities in four sections over a period of no less than a year.
+The Bronze DofE Award is achieved by completing a personal programme of activities in four sections over a period of no less than a year.
 These sections are Volunteering, Physical, Skills and Expedition.

 Bronze Participants must do a minimum of three months activity for each of the Volunteering, Skills and Physical sections, and plan, train for and do a two-day (one night) Expedition.